The Unlawful Internet Gambling Act (UIGEA) Explained

 The UIGEA was passed in the House of Representatives on 5-4-2006, strategically attached to the Safe Port Act in order to guarantee its passing.
 It was then passed in the Senate under title VII of the "Port Security Improvement Act of 2006" on September 14, 2006.
-President Bush signed it into law on October 13, 2006, becoming the law of the land.
+President Bush signed it into law on October 13, 2006, making it the law of the land.

 What Exactly Does UIGEA Law Prohibit?

 According to the US Treasury Department, the law "prohibits gambling businesses from knowingly accepting payments in connection with the participation of another person in a bet or wager that involves the use of the Internet and that is unlawful under any federal or state law."
 In other words, it dictates regulations on how online gambling transactions can be processed.

 Below, we discuss the impact that this law has had and continues to have on players and the gambling industry in general.
 The law was fueled largely by the controversial findings from the National Gambling Impact Study Commission.
 Among other determinations, the findings asserted that online gambling was a growing problem for banks and credit card companies, but many did not buy into this.